 - in consolidated enforcement proceedings, the sale of the debtor's property is carried out by the executor who first carried out the inventory and arrest of such property.
-However, this excludes cases where enforcement proceedings have been suspended, within the framework of which the inventory and seizure of property was carried out or when the described and seized property has not been transferred for sale within sixty calendar days from the date of inventory and arrest; - distribution of funds recovered from the debtor (including those received from the sale of the debtor's property) in consolidated enforcement proceedings is carried out by the executor who ensured the recovery of funds; - 3) if debt collection took place under consolidated enforcement proceedings, which include enforcement proceedings that are enforced by several state and/or private enforcement officers, the enforcement sanction is collected in proportion to the satisfaction of the claims of the creditors by the executor who provided for the recovery, the amount of the enforcement sanction is distributed in proportion seventy-five percent in favor of the private bailiff/body of the state enforcement sanction in favor of the private bailiff/body of the enforcement service in which the enforcement proceedings were pending, in respect of which the funds were collected14.
+However, this excludes cases where enforcement proceedings have been suspended, within the framework of which the inventory and seizure of property was carried out or when the described and seized property has not been transferred for sale within sixty calendar days from the date of inventory and arrest; - distribution of funds recovered from the debtor (including those received from the sale of the debtor's property) in consolidated enforcement proceedings is carried out by the executor who ensured the recovery of funds; - 3) if debt collection took place under consolidated enforcement proceedings, which include enforcement proceedings that are enforced by several state and/or private enforcement officers, the enforcement sanction is collected in proportion to the satisfaction of the claims of the creditors by the executor who provided for the recovery, the amount of the enforcement sanction is distributed in proportion seventy-five percent in favor of the private bailiff/body of the state enforcement service that carried out the recovery and twenty-five percent of the enforcement sanction in favor of the private bailiff/body of the state enforcement service in which the enforcement proceedings were pending, in respect of which the funds were collected14.